Establishing a wholly foreign-owned enterprise in China

 The establishment process differs based on the chosen investment structure and business scope.
 Manufacturing WFOEs need to complete an environmental evaluation report.
 Trading WFOEs must undergo customs and commodity inspection registration.

-Text version - Set-up procedures in China for wholly foreign-owned enterprises
+Text version - Set-up procedures in China for a WFOE

 Pre-licensing (2 to 3 months):

-- Basic information collection from client (7 working days)
+- Basic information collection from client (depends on client)

 - Name pre-approval (5 to 7 working days)